shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 **Tags**: The tags are for identifying groups this creature fits into.
 Ex: a tiger is a felid.

 -   You can add as many tags as you want.
--   Please be careful to add existing tags instead of inventing new ones.
+-   Please be careful to add existing tags instead of inventing new ones, except for the taxonomy rules below.
 -   Note that tags have no mechanical function by default.
 They are there so abilities can use them to do stuff or target creatures with certain tags.
 Ex: Social cares that other creatures have the same tag, and abilities can say things like “damage all Plant creatures”.
 -   Tags should describe what the creature *is*, not what the creature *does*.
-Ex: A falcon is a Bird, but it is not a Flying, because that’s not a thing.
-There’s a keyword Flying instead.
+Ex: A falcon is an Aves (Bird), but it is not a Flying.
--   Say what the immediate thing is.
-If something is a cervid, just say “Cervid”, don’t use the whole etymology, don’t say “Cervid, Ungulate, Mammal, Vertebrae, Animal” etc. Just use the immediate one, “Cervid”
+-   “Flying” is a keyword, NOT a tag.
--   Use the taxonomy family name for it.
-Instead of “Deer” say “Cervid”, instead of “cat” say “Felid”, “canid” for dogs, etc.
+-   Use the taxonomy family name and class name for it.
+Instead of “Deer” say “Cervid Mammal”, instead of “cat” say “Felid Mammal”, “Canid Mammal” for dogs, etc.
     -   Here’s some google searches for you to find the word you need.
 Be careful tho, it might give you the wrong answer.
 The right answer typically ends in “-id”, or “-idae", which is easily shortened to “-id”
         -   “taxonomy family [animal]”
+        -   “taxonomy class [animal]”
         -   “word for member of the [animal] family”
         -   “biological family name for [animal]”
     -   Use the “-id” version, instead of the “-ine” or “-idae" versions.
 The “-id” version implies the creature is like it, but not necessarily meets the whole criteria.
 Which makes sense, because these creatures are from another planet.
     -   Note that these rules might make for a lot of types.
-For example: Cervids, Bovids, Equids, and Caprids are all hooved animals, but they would be separated into these different types.
-Same for broad words like “Bird”, separate it into its more specific types.
+        -   For example: Cervids, Bovids, Equids, and Caprids are all hooved animals, but they would be separated into these different types.
+There’s precedent for this in TCGs, bc MtG has both “Horse”, “Elk”, and “Goat” as creature types.
-        -   There’s precedent for this in TCGs, bc MtG has both “Horse”, “Elk”, and “Goat” as creature types.
-This might seem less intuitive than just saying “Deer” or “Horse”, but I want to get across that these creatures are NOT the same ones we have on Earth, they just look similar.
+    -   This might seem less intuitive than just saying “Deer” or “Horse”, but I want to get across that these creatures are NOT the same ones we have on Earth, they just look similar.
+Thus, the “-id” part of the type.
-        -   Also, deer are not elk, so it irks me a little bit that MtG calls deer “elk”, like the Sacred White Deer and Golden Hind.
-I was going to say Jagantha the Wellspring too, but I think that one actually is an elk.
-    -   Also note that these rules probably require you to base your creature designs off real-world animals, or find the closest real-world animal to your design.
-This is ok.
+    -   Also note that this rule probably requires you to use a real-life creature as a reference.
+    -   It’s ok to use this taxonomy rule to make a new tag if its for a kind of creature that hasn’t been introduced into the game yet

 **Art**: Each creature has art for it.
 The art has its own set of rules.